 The connection between depression and substance abuse is complicated, but there clearly is a relationship.
-Treating these two disorders requires the right team of professionals who have the right expertise to see the subtle clues that lead to successful recovery.
+Treating these two disorders requires a team of professionals that can see the subtle clues that lead to a successful recovery.
 Treatment can take on different forms, including combinations of both medication and cognitive behavior therapy (CBT).
 There is no one-size-fits-all approach to treating depression and addiction.
 Chances of recovery are best when a team of trained professionals are in your corner, guiding you each step of the way.

 There are medications for depression and medications for addiction.
 There are psychotherapy techniques that work against depression, and those that work against addiction.
 Each person’s journey is unique.
 Success against depression and addiction requires compassion, expert knowledge, patience, and reassurance.

 Why Depressed People Are More Prone to Addiction